 Mario Garcia Durham

 Mario Garcia Durham (he/him/his) has more than 30 years of experience guiding community-based, regional, and national arts and service organizations.
-A respected policy strategist known for his diplomatic approach and ability to bring people together, Garcia Durham is skilled at addressing stakeholder needs to establish positive and committed organizational cultures.
+Garcia Durham is a respected policy strategist known for his diplomatic approach and bringing people together, while addressing stakeholder needs to establish positive and committed organizational cultures.
 His areas of expertise include board relations and leadership, strategy, organizational management, resource optimization, and diversity, equity, and inclusion.

 Garcia Durham spent nearly a decade as President & CEO of the Association for Performing Arts Professionals (APAP), managing one of the largest professional associations for the performing arts field in the United States.
 In addition to overseeing APAP’s $4.3 million budget and annual conference, Garcia Durham strategically realigned the association, identified new fundraising resources, and significantly refocused the organization on issues of diversity, equity, and inclusion.
 APAP recently awarded him the Fan Taylor Distinguished Service Award, one of the highest honors in the field of presenting.